githedgehog/docs/docs/user-guide/external.md

 # External Peering

-Hedgehog Fabric uses Border Leaf concept to exchange VPC routes outside the Fabric and providing L3 connectivity.
-`External Peering` feature allows to set up an external peering endpoint and to enforce several policies between internal and external endpoints.
+Hedgehog Fabric uses the Border Leaf concept to exchange VPC routes outside the Fabric and provide L3 connectivity.
+The `External Peering` feature allows you to set up an external peering endpoint and to enforce several policies between internal and external endpoints.

 !!! note